carstenkoester/osc-vmix/README.md

 ## TL;DR;
-// i use a macport for install a cargo(https://www.macports.org/install.php)
+// i use a macport for install a cargo(https://www.macports.org/install.php).
+If you already have cargo in your system, you don't need it.

 ```
 $ sudo port install cargo